 To write a tribute speech fair-welling my mum was a very upsetting time.
 I mourned the thought of never being able to embrace or speak to her again, leaves me feeling devastated.
 She was my best friend.
 Questions come into play at this sad time.
 How do you deal with a sudden unexpected death?
 How do we respectively move on from such a painful time?
 Is it possible to have happy thoughts and not forget the one we love?
 Can I move forward without feeling angry and alone?
 Do I allow myself to be consoled and comforted by other loved ones?

 Mum was eulogized at her funeral as a loving mum, grandma and sister.
 Writing the personal eulogy became a timeline of mementos that circles around the story of my mum’s life.
 It was a formal expression of praise and a beautiful gesture to say goodbye.
-So, don’t worry about penning a moving speech use my eulogy example.
-It is a proven way to create a great speech to express your feelings.
+So, don’t worry about penning a something moving use my eulogy speech example.
+It is a proven way to create a great tribute to express your feelings.

 It’s a last testimony to commemorate your loved ones remarkable life.
 In fact, it could help you get through this unpleasant time.
 I’ve bundled together a collection of reassuring resources from celebrants.
 There are other useful tools to help you with writing eulogies.
 Most importantly, help you cope with bereavement, and stress while planning a funeral officiant ceremony service.

 What is a celebration of life well lived?
 Simply put, it’s a tribute ceremony to draw comfort, celebrate and acknowledge a loved one’s death, their life, accomplishments, achievements and their wins.
 You can include readings, poems, music and have a sing-a-long to mark their passing.
 This is the perfect way to give them a good send off!